 Coupon Marketing Statistics for Small Businesses

 Coupon marketing is a cost-effective way for small businesses to drive traffic and sales.
-In fact, according to data provided by Statista, 88% of American consumers used coupons for shopping in 2020.
+In fact, according to data provided by Statista, roughly 90% of American consumers use coupons for shopping.
 Here are the top coupon statistics to keep in mind to learn more about consumer behavior and see how this industry has evolved over the years:

-- Business owners should consider creating more coupon advertisements because online shoppers who use coupon codes are projected to spend 24% more than shoppers who don’t.
+- Business owners should consider creating more coupon advertisements because online shoppers who use coupon codes are projected to spend 24% more than other shoppers.